Sameer-Kulhari/my-theme/index.md

 ---
-layout = default
+layout : default
 ---

 # my-theme
-## my-theme is a simple theme for jakyll
+## my-theme is a simple theme for better looks